OthankQ/100-days-of-code/r1-log.md

 ### R1D98

 Solved first two challenges in 'Understanding Redux'.
 It was challenging but I got a much better understanding while struggling to solve than watching a tutorial.

+### R1D99

+Learned and solved exercises on using callback functions to handle async process such as sending an API request within a function.